Shanmugakarthik05/GAME_PROGRAM-EX--3/README.md

 # GAME_PROGRAM-EX--3

+# Change the third person character mesh and add animations

 ## Aim
 To replace the default third person character mesh with a custom skeletal mesh and apply new animations using an animation blueprint.